Cannformatics Receives Approval For Pilot Study Identifying Cannabis-Responsive™ Biomarkers In Children With Autism

 Aug 19, 2020, 10:08 ET

 SAN FRANCISCO, Aug.
-19, 2020 /PRNewswire/ -- Cannformatics, an early stage biotech startup focused on personalizing medical cannabis treatments through the identification and application of cannabis-responsive™ biomarkers found in saliva, today announced it has received Institutional Review Board (IRB) approval to conduct a pilot study to identify cannabisresponsive biomarkers in children with autism spectrum disorder.
+19, 2020 /PRNewswire/ -- Cannformatics, an early stage biotech startup focused on personalizing medical cannabis treatments through the identification and application of cannabis-responsive™ biomarkers found in saliva, today announced it has received Institutional Review Board (IRB) approval to conduct a pilot study to identify cannabis-responsive biomarkers in children with autism spectrum disorder.

 An IRB is an FDA regulated committee that is formally designated to approve or reject, monitor and review biomedical research involving human subjects.
 The IRB ensures study activities conducted by Cannformatics are in accordance with the rights and welfare of all human participants.